fbpx

 A falling base rate can provide a lift to the stock market.
 There are several reasons for this:

-If you’re already invested in the stock market, directly or via a pension or ISA, your portfolio could benefit from this dynamic.
-That said, markets remain sensitive to inflation expectations and economic data, so it’s important to stay diversified and focused on your long-term goals.
-Remember that the value of investments can go down as well as up, so you may not get back the full amount you invest.
+Markets also remain sensitive to inflation expectations and economic data, so it’s important to stay diversified and focused on your long-term goals.
+As always, investments can go down as well as up, so you may not get back the full amount you invest.

 4, Bond values may rise as yields fall

-Lower interest rates also affect bonds, particularly those already held in investment portfolios.
+Interest rate cuts affect bonds, particularly those already held in investment portfolios.

 As new bonds are issued with lower yields, existing bonds with higher rates become more attractive.
 This can lead to a rise in bond prices, which may boost the value of fixed income holdings in your investment portfolio or pension fund.